2017 Honduran general election: Presidential candidates

 Juan Orlando Hernández of the National Party, who has held office since winning the 2013 election, is the first president in Honduran history running for a second term since the constitution established in 1982, despite the fact that, Article 374 of the constitution of Honduras prohibits both presidential reelection and the altering of the article prohibiting reelection.
 Manuel Zelaya was ousted by a coup in 2009 for holding the Honduran fourth ballot box referendum, which some have claimed he was using to alter this article of the constitution.
 Comments he made shortly before being deposed seem to suggest he did believe the referendum would be effective in such a capacity.
-It is important to note that because Zelaya could not run for office in the 2009 election, this change would have been made after he was out of office.
+Because Zelaya could not run for office in the 2009 election, this change would have been made after he was out of office.
 Therefore, Zelaya would have only been able to run for reelection in 2013.

 The left-wing Libre and PINU parties formed with the centre-right Anti-Corruption Party the Opposition Alliance against Dictatorship for this election, nominating PAC founder Salvador Nasralla as its candidate.
 Former Honduran president Manuel Zelaya, who was forced out of office in the coup in 2009, supported Nasralla and acted as a political strategist for the Opposition Alliance's campaign.

 The centrist Liberal Party nominated former president of the Central American Technological University Luis Zelaya as its candidate.